Get a quote

 Around the same time, a property owner shared the following negative review:

-“If I could give them negative stars I would.
+"If I could give them negative stars I would.
 I am a property owner who has used evolve to manage my property.
-I’ve lost over $2000 in earnings and pretty much rented out my home for free.
-I’ve had two back to back “chargebacks” from customers using evolve.
-The customers stay was refunded to credit card used and marked fraudulent.
-I’ve used Airbnb many years and have never had this happen.
+I've lost over $2000 in earnings and pretty much rented out my home for free.
+I've had two back to back "chargebacks" from customers using evolve.
+The customer's stay was refunded to the credit card used and marked fraudulent.
+I've used Airbnb for many years and have never had this happen.

 "We own 3 short-stay rentals in Anacortes, WA that have been managed by VACASA since we set them up in 2018.
 We read the reviews of the company before deciding how to proceed with management, chose them anyway and we're so glad we did.
 They've done a wonderful job cleaning and maintaining the properties as well as keeping them rented.
 That isn't to say there haven't been hiccups, this being the Covid and all, but local VACASA management has always done everything in their power to preserve our investment and keep it profitable.